therealgmucs/therealgmucs.github.io/README.md

-# therealgmucs.github.io
+# Real GMU CS

-GMU CS — no branding, no marketing, no filterin
+> no branding, no marketing, no filterin